MikeWise2718/CampSim/readme.md

      -   This happened to me when I imported without gif-lfs enabled, it wasn't importing the car textures so you didn't see them

-## Architectural Notes to CampusSimulator - Mike Wise - 1 Aug 2020
+# Architectural Notes to CampusSimulator – v0.2 - Mike Wise - 6 Aug 2020
 Ideally a program should have tight cohesion in its components and loose coupling between them, also variable and procedure names chosen so as to be self-documenting.
 Unfortunately, here that proves to be quite a problem.
 Tight-cohesion is fairly easy, but loose coupling is very difficult, mostly because our objects have multiple dependencies on one another.
 Here we analyze that.

-### Overview
+## Overview
 We have various scenarios, that we refer to as "scenes" (at one time we called them "regions" in some places that word still exists).
 Scenario would have been slightly better, might change it.

 We have a top-level "SceneManager" object that manages our scenarios.
 The scenarios are composed of groups of objects that are all managed by their own unique manager – normally one manger per type of objects.
 Example objects are building, people, vehicles, streets, etc.

 Management consists of managing their lifetime, and also frequently consolidating and managing the communication to other managers.
 Looking up the objects by their various identifying characteristics is another function that the managers frequently perform

-### Managers
+## Managers
 We use a manager-managees pattern, whereby a single manger manages multiple managees.
 Not that this is not exactly a singleton pattern since we could in theory have multiple managers – and we will probably need this for example when two scenarios need to interact (which is a definite possibility at this point but not one we have implemented yet).
+They usually encompass the factory pattern.
+Managers perform the following functions:
+-	They mediate communication between different kinds of objects by providing lookup dictionaries
+-	They manage the lifespan of their managees
+-	They usually have managee factories as a method
 A list of our managers
 Top Level
 -	`PeopleMan` – Mangers people in the scene, their name, avatar, if they have a camera, etc.
 -	`BuildingMan` – Manages buildings in the scene.
 Also trees, bushes, building alarms, and a bunch of other things that should probably have their own managers someday.